hashiprobr/react-native-rounded-view/README.md

 values.

-The `RoundedView` React Component is a `View` that defines its border radius by percentage and has `overflow: 'hidden'` by default.
+The `RoundedView` React Component is a `View` that defines its border radius by percentage and has `overflow: 'hidden'`.
 It is particularly useful to create a view with circular shape.

 Please note that this is not equivalent to the the [`border-radius` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius),